hymnis/dsul-arduino/README.md

 ## Firmware

 It's possible to adjust the number of LED's used by editing the `NUMPIXELS` variable.
 Keep in mind how much RAM the Arduino model used has available.
-With the NeoPixel library that this project uses, each LED needs 3 bytes of RAM. `NEOPIN` holds the pin number for where the NeoPixel have been connected.
+With the NeoPixel library that this project uses, each LED needs 3 bytes of RAM. `NEOPIN` holds the pin number for where the NeoPixel module has been connected.

 ### Dependencies